Unity-Lab-AI/Talk-to-Unity/README.md

 To enjoy the full experience make sure you have:

-- A modern browser with support for the Web Speech APIs (Chrome or Edge work best, Safari on desktop also supports the features).
+- A modern browser with support for the Web Speech APIs (Chrome or Edge work best, Safari on desktop also supports the features.
+Firefox is not supported at this time.).
 - HTTPS hosting or `localhost` so the secure-context check passes.
 - Speakers or headphones so you can hear Unity’s replies.
 - A microphone that the browser is allowed to access.